Rules to Live By

 Don't make us late.
 Certain events are prepaid, scheduled, ticketed events for which we cannot be late.

-Don't hog the bathroom.
+Don't monopolize the bathroom.
 Bathrooms are for bathing, toilet needs, & tooth brushing, NOT makeup, clothes changing, quiet time, book reading, etc.

 If you get a dish dirty, wash it.
 We do not have maid service.